MariannBea/MariannBea.github.io/_posts/2021-09-08-movie-studio-profits-linear-regression.md

 #### Making Money From Movies - Step 3: Machine Learning Models

 ##### Linear Regression

-This is the third entry in a series about using machine learning models to predict movie success.
-You can find the first entry [here](https://mariannbea.github.io//movie-studio-profits-cleaning/).
+This is the fourth entry in a series about using machine learning models to predict movie success.
+You can find the first entry [here](https://mariannbea.github.io/machine%20learning/movie-studio-profits-inspecting-the-data/).
+In previous posts, I discussed how I cleaned the data as well as did exploratory data analysis.
+The aim of this series is to answer the following questions:

+1. Is there a correlation between genre and profits?
+2. Is there a correlation between content rating and profits?
+3. Are some genres more profitable for specific content ratings?
+4. Does an increase in the number of Facebook likes for directors or actors correlate with increased profits?
+5. Is being in or directing a greater number of movies correlated with more profits?
+6. Are some topics correlated with more profits?

 I chose to use linear regression because it is a quick way to see if a direct correlation can be found between any features and profits.
 In these analysis, I used the normalized version of earnings because I found easier to interpret the results.